KofiRusu/ContentCreator-0.1/scripts/README.md

    ```

 2. **Create GitHub Repository**:
-   - Go to GitHub and create a new repository named `ContentCreator`
+   - Go to GitHub and create a new repository named `ContentCreator-0.1`
    - Make it public or private as needed

 3. **Set Up Remote**: